ACoAs being ‘RIGHT’ (Part 5b)

 • seeing what’s in other viewpoints that might have a degree of validity

-• learning to listen to what healthy & knowledgeable people have to say
+• willing to listen to what healthy & knowledgeable people have to say

-• Daily practicing open-mindedness, paying attention & humility (NOT humiliation) makes all our relationships work better.
+• Daily practicing open-mindedness, paying attention & humility (NOT humiliation) make all our relationships work better.

 But this can really be hard for those of us deeply attached to always having to be right (aBR).
 For ACoAs, being caught in a mistake, an oversight or a lack of info can bring up shame & perfectionism – a form of S-H

 ✳ Letting go of this compulsion requires legitimate validation of our painful experiences so we don’t always have to prove something.
-It also includes having permission to be seen.
-Most of us never had the right to disagree with our parents’ perspective, much less being allowed to have good things.
+It also includes having permission to be seen for who we are – the True Self.
+Most of us never had the right to disagree with our parents’ perspectives & beliefs, much less being allowed to have good things of our own.

 😮 While ACoAs who are afraid of saying the wrong thing need to speak up more (it’s OK to not know something or even be wrong sometimes!) —

-🤔 — those of us who always have something to say (whether useful – or not), can benefit from truly listening
+🤔 — those of us who always have something to say (whether useful – or not), can benefit from being still & truly listening

 In either case, no matter how genuinely smart we are, if we ASK for info (“What did you mean when you said —?”….), we may be surprised by what’s going on in someone else’s head.
 Usually something we couldn’t have guessed!

-NOTE: Our addiction to BR is another form of being controlling – rather than being in charge of ourselves.
+NOTE: Our addiction to BR is another form of being controlling – rather than being in charge of ourself.
 Healthy control requires knowing that there are options – to almost everything.

 But with aBR – there are no option, no choices, no variations.
 It really is about not having ‘the right’ to think & feel – our own way – fueling the need for constant validation – from everyone else!